 A grade of “C” or better in core program courses for defined plans of study in Associate of Science and Associate of Arts degrees is required.
 To review grade requirements for AA or AS degrees please refer to page 52.

 Repeated classes earn the second or subsequent grade and credit replacing the former course grade and credit in the calculation of the cumulative grade point average; however, all courses taken and grades received remain listed on the transcript, which is a complete and unabridged permanent school record.
-The student must file a repeat card with the Registrar's Office in order for the process to proceed.
-Students may wish to visit with an academic advisor in Student Services for assistance.

 Students’ grades are available on the web at www.msubillings.edu.
 Students who wish to have their grades mailed may request a transcript.